julien-conan/devblog/_data/blog/2012-09-12-extreme-programming.md

 date: 2012-09-12T01:10:24.198Z
 title: 'Extreme Programming'
 thumbnail: /assets/2012-09-12-extreme-programming-alternative-version.jpg
-metaDescription: XP Extreme Programming Methodology, Benefit and Drawbacks, Team Organization, Process Theory
+metaDescription: XP, Extreme, Programming, Development, Methodology, Benefits, Drawbacks, Team, Organization, Process, Theory
 ---

 During my first years, I used to work in an ergonomics reasearch laboratory based in south of France.
 Team was composed by PHDs, engineers and students.
 With the benefit of youth, we managed to work on several prototyping projects, mainly with military and aeronautic customers.
 Driven by senior researchers and courage, because we didn't have any previous experiences except from our internship, we tried to do our best in order to build crossplatform softwares.